Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Numerical experiments

 The synthetic tensor experiments (Figures \ref{fig-8} and \ref{fig-9}) demonstrate that the proposed ALS-QR-BRE algorithm significantly reduces the iteration time of CP-ALS-QR and outperforms CP-ALS-QR-DT in computational efficiency.
-Its iteration speed is generally comparable to or faster than CP-ALS, while delivering better fitting accuracy than other algorithms.
+Its iteration speed is generally comparable to or faster than CP-ALS, significantly faster than CP-GEVD, while its fitting accuracy outperforms other algorithms in most cases.